 3. Gratitude for Important People

 This exercise can be used for individual and group sessions.
-This PDF tool will help the professional structure gratitude exercises in sessions and help the client to reflect on (1) important people in the client’s life, and (2) express gratitude to the identified individuals.
+This PDF tool will help clinicians structure gratitude exercises in sessions, helping the client to reflect on important people in their life and express gratitude to those people.

 4. Gratitude in Romantic Relationships

-Expressing gratitude to our romantic partners is extremely important, and this tool will guide the clinician whose client is struggling to identify the traits and actions of their partner that they are grateful for.
+Expressing gratitude to our romantic partners is extremely important, and this tool will guide clinicians whose clients are struggling to identify the traits and actions of their partner that they are grateful for.

 Once the client has identified these traits and actions, the client and clinician can work together to develop ways of expressing gratitude.
-This exercise will help the clinician guide the client towards identifying which traits of their partner they appreciate.
-This tool can be combined with the Gratitude Journal tool so that clients can further develop ways of expressing gratitude regularly.
+This tool can be combined with the Gratitude Journal so that clients can further develop ways of expressing gratitude regularly.

 A Take-Home Message